framefork/typed-ids/testing/testing-hibernate-native-alternatives/README.md

 - `@IdClass`: Any use of `@IdClass` signals composite identity to Hibernate

 The error message is identical: `"Identity generation isn't supported for composite ids"`

+### Hibernate Version Regression
+**Note:** These native approaches that previously worked with Hibernate 6.6.x now fail consistently with Hibernate 7.0+ due to stricter composite identifier validation.
+This represents a regression in functionality where previously working code now fails at runtime, further emphasizing the value of the `framefork/typed-ids` library which maintains consistent behavior across Hibernate versions.

 ## Conclusion